Best Savings Accounts at Scotiabank Canada

 Scotiabank High Interest Savings Account

-Scotiabank presents two high-interest savings accounts – the Momentum Plus account and the Savings Accelerator account.
+Scotiabank presents two high-interest savings accounts – the Momentum Plus Savings Account and the Savings Accelerator account.
 Both accounts have no monthly fees and unlimited free self-service transfers to other Scotiabank accounts.
-The difference lies in your approach to savings.
+The difference lies in their approach to savings.

-If you have a low balance or you’re happy to lock your money away for long periods of time, the Momentum Plus account is probably your best choice.
-You’ll earn 1.05% interest on any balance amount—there’s no minimum balance.
-Interest rates go up according to how long you leave your money undisturbed, with the top rate of 1.95% payable when it’s left untouched for 360 days or more.
+If you have a low balance or you’re happy to lock your money away for long periods of time, the Momentum Plus Savings Account is probably your best choice.
+You’ll earn a base rate of 0.65% interest on any balance amount—there’s no minimum balance.
+Interest rates then go up according to how long you leave your money undisturbed, with the top rate of 1.50% payable when it’s left untouched for 360 days or more.

 Scotiabank Savings Accelerator Account